Configuring IPSec gateways to connect external nodes to a cluster

 In the main network, create a Managed Service for Kubernetes cluster with a highly available master.

 To create an external node group, the Managed Service for Kubernetes cluster must operate in tunnel mode.
-This mode can be enabled only when creating the cluster.
+You can only enable this mode when creating the cluster.

 -